Josip Brekalo: Style of play

-He usually plays on the right wing for both club and national team.
+Brekalo usually plays on the left or right wing for both club and country.
 However, he played some international matches on different positions.
-In the 2018–19 UEFA Nations League he played as a right back due to absence of Šime Vrsaljko.
-In 2020–21 UEFA Nations League he was used as one of two false 9 strikers in 4-1-2-1-2 formation, a formation which does not support wingers.
+In the 2018–19 UEFA Nations League, he played as a right back in absence of Šime Vrsaljko.
+In the 2020–21 UEFA Nations League, he was used as one of two false 9 strikers in 4–1–2–1–2 formation, a lineup which does not support wingers.

 Personal life

 Brekalo's father Ante (nicknamed Šargija) is a former footballer, having represented Bosnia and Herzegovina on various youth levels, as he hails from the Bosnian region of Posavina.
 His career was halted at the age of 21, when the Yugoslav Wars broke out and he got wounded on the battlefield.

 On 2 June 2021, Brekalo and his partner Dominika Kralj became parents of a girl, whom they named Nika.
 On 17 July, Brekalo and Kralj married in Zagreb.